btnguyenPersonal/edit/tasks.md

 - do deep dive of history and grep, and search for performance
     - move them to their own file and test them individually w/o the ncurses crap mucking everything up
+    - prob will when something at work goes super slow so I can't just skate by with what i have

+- change render to not use mvprintw directly, just make a 2d array of structs w/ char & color then mvprintw through everything after

 - make tabs look nicer (4 spaces w/ some indication)